 The Trustees recognise that the main risk to their finances is a downturn in the financial markets.
 They mitigate this risk by instructing a qualified adviser to oversee their portfolio.
-The Trustees and their Adviser meet every two months to review the investment portfolio, including an analysis of return, risk, and asset allocation.
-The Adviser is instructed to maintain a diverse portfolio with a range of suitable asset classes, and to report on a quarterly and annual basis against their benchmarks.
+The Trustees meet with their Investment Manager and an independent adviser every six months to review the investment portfolio, including an analysis of return, risk, and asset allocation.
+The Investment Manger is instructed to maintain a diverse portfolio with a range of suitable asset classes, and to report on a quarterly and annual basis against their benchmarks.
 The Trustees also take heed of the Adviser's observations and suggestions for managing risks.